Gone To Hell: The Battle To Save Europes Oldest Lake - UrduPoint

 "It is not going to mean the end of the world," he says of the UNESCO's decision, pointing out that the heritage status does not bring any funding.

-"After 30 years of negligence, it's normal that they (UNESCO) are losing patience." - 'Cancer of the lake' - UNESCO first added the Macedonian side of the lake to its world heritage list in 1979, expanding the entry to include the Albanian side only in 2019.
+"After 30 years of negligence, it's normal that they (UNESCO) are losing patience."
+UNESCO first added the Macedonian side of the lake to its world heritage list in 1979, expanding the entry to include the Albanian side only in 2019.

 During the time of Yugoslavia, Ohrid was a sleepy settlement known mostly for its hospitals and as a training post for sports teams.